writethedocs/www/docs/conf/vilnius/2019/news/announcing-talks.rst

 Tickets are going fast!
 -----------------------

 If you don't have your ticket yet, now's a great time to snap one up.
-Conference tickets have already been going quickly, and we have a limited capacity, so if you're considering attending get off the fence and register now!
+Conference tickets have already been going quickly, and we have a limited capacity, so if you're considering attending: register now!

 `Buy your tickets here! <https://www.writethedocs.org/conf/vilnius/2019/tickets/>`_